 - Some meals are included and these will be specified in the itinerary

 Please note: On this professional tour it is envisaged that there will be walking between visit sites in some locations.
 We may also need to take a short walk with luggage to a train station.
-And on school visits there is a lot of walking, often walking up and down stairs.
-Lifts are usually available.
+And on school visits there is a lot of walking, often up and down stairs.
+Lifts are usually available for particular needs.

 Please arrange your own comprehensive travel insurance.